OrinariLabs/Orinari_App/docs/features/ai-chat.md

 # AI Chat Interface

-The heart of NEPHARA is its intelligent chat interface, powered by our proprietary AI model trained on 72,000+ cryptocurrency tokens.
+The heart of ORINARI is its intelligent chat interface, powered by our proprietary AI model trained on 72,000+ cryptocurrency tokens.
 This guide explains how the chat interface works and how to get the most out of your conversations with the AI oracle.

 ## Overview